-An award that is based on fraternity service, which may be given to an alumnus, is called the Meritorious Service Award in the form of a key with the Greek letters TEPhi cut out in gold on top of each other.
-It may be awarded by the Grand Council or by the individual chapters to brothers who have performed meritorious service.
+An award that is based on fraternity service, which may be given to an undergraduate or alumnus, is called the Meritorious Service Award in the form of a key with the Greek letters $TE\Phi$ cut out in gold on top of each other.
+It is awarded by the Grand Council to brothers who have performed meritorious service.
 It may be awarded at any time.

 Chancellor's Keys are awarded to leaders of chapters who have performed with a dedication and devotion during their terms of office.
-Before a Chancellor can be so honored, he must be recommended by his chapter by majority vote, to the Honors and Awards Committee of the Grand Council, who must then approve the recommendation.
+A Chancellor can be so honored, if he is recommended by his chapter by majority vote, to the Awards Committee of the Grand Council, who must approve the recommendation.
 The presentation of the Key, which is a rectangular gold panel with the Crest of the Fraternity embossed, is then presented to the recipient in connection with an appropriate chapter occasion.